-Halloween in Boston celebrations start at least a month before the actual event on October 31st.
+Boston's Halloween festivities start at least a month before the actual event on October 31st.

-After all, Boston has some of the country's oldest graveyards, haunted tales, and scary events, plus great places to shop for Halloween costumes.
-If you visit Boston during October, be sure to take part in these Halloween events!
+Home to some of the country's oldest graveyards, Boston has more than its share of haunted tales and scary (but fun) events, plus great places to shop for Halloween costumes.

-Here are some of the best places to celebrate Boston Halloween . . . starting with graveyard tours and ghost stories.
+In this article, you'll find suggestions for some of the best places to celebrate Boston Halloween starting with graveyard tours and ghost stories.

 Not just for Halloween, Boston's nightly Ghosts and Gravestones Tour combines a trolley ride with walking to visit the city's scariest sites.

 Costumed "gravedigger" guides show you the darker side of Boston.

 They'll entertain you with haunted tales about the city's earliest days and strange discoveries - the mysterious North End tunnels, the unexplained Day of Darkness back in 1780, and the haunting ghost of Boston Harbor, the Lady in Black.

 And then there's the scariest part of the tour . . . a chilling visit to 2 of Boston's oldest graveyards, accompanied by tales of the macabre.